-You can apply now for FREE!
-Apply by July 15 and we’ll waive the $150 application fee.* Write promo code FITtoFACC on your application to save.
+Completing training this year or have you completed training in the last three years?
+Apply by November 3 and we'll waive the $150 application fee.* Just write promo code FITtoFACC on your application to save.

 Fellows in Training (FITs) within six months of completing cardiovascular training can now apply for Fellowship in the ACC (FACC)!
 It’s easier than ever to apply, and you will still receive your year of reduced dues for 2017 when you apply now.

 Why FACC and Why Now?